LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Notes on acquisition:** No data acquisition required.

 **Notes of caution:** Screening technology performance will typically suffer if only fugitive emissions are being targeted due to the confounding presence of design (e.g., vented) emissions.
 Results from simulations of screening technologies that do not consider venting are therefore optimistic and unlikely to be representative of true reductions.
 When vented emissions are considered, it will change what facilities are selected for follow-up by screening technologies.

-### consider_weather

-**Data type:** Boolean

-**Default input:** True

-**Description:** A binary True/False to indicate whether the method is affected by weather.
-If true, surveys occur regardless of weather for scheduled visits.
-Can be used to isolate for the impact of other variables but should be considered for simulations that inform decision making.

-**Notes on acquisition:** No data acquisition required.

-**Notes of caution:** Locations with more extreme weather will be more affected if this is disabled.

 ### repair_delay